androchentw/blog-hugo/content/soft/blog/2022-08-07-blog-hugo-directory-structure.md

 ### 實戰: 調整目錄結構

 * [Directory Structure](https://gohugo.io/getting-started/directory-structure/)
   * All content for your website will live inside this directory.
 Each top-level folder in Hugo is considered a content section.
   * For example, if your site has three main sections—blog, articles, and tutorials—you will have three directories at content/blog, content/articles, and content/tutorials.
 Hugo uses sections to assign default content types.

-      ```
+      ```text
       .
       ├── archetypes
       ├── config.toml